Guide Dog Access.

 If a business owner or taxi driver does not admit a Guide Dog, stay calm and take an educative approach.
 Although it can be a frustrating experience, it is important that the situation doesn’t escalate.

-Many food related businesses are concerned about public health regulations.
+Many food-related businesses are concerned about public health regulations.
 You can alleviate concerns by pointing out that, by law, Guide Dogs are in a special category that does not incur penalties under health regulations.

 If quietly reassuring the proprietor does not work at first instance, show your ‘Access Card’ if you have one.
 Some people may not have English as a first language.
 If there is still no positive response after showing the card, calmly advise the person that failure to accept a Guide Dog can lead to legal consequences.